-The National Eligibility cum Entrance Test (NEET) is a highly competitive examination conducted annually by the National Testing Agency (NTA) for students seeking admission to MBBS, BDS, and other allied health courses in various government and private medical colleges in India.
+The National Eligibility cum Entrance Test (NEET-UG) is a highly competitive examination conducted annually by the National Testing Agency (NTA) for students seeking admission to MBBS, BDS, and other allied health courses in various government and private medical colleges in India.
 Aspiring candidates who wish to pursue a career in the medical field need to have a thorough understanding of the NEET chemistry syllabus.

-The NEET chemistry syllabus for the year 2023 comprises topics from both Class 11 and 12.
+The NEET chemistry syllabus for the year 2024 comprises topics from both Class 11 and 12.
 The syllabus has been designed to test the candidates’ knowledge and comprehension of basic chemistry concepts, principles, and applications.
 The NEET chemistry syllabus is divided into three sections, namely physical chemistry, organic chemistry, and inorganic chemistry.

-NEET Syllabus 2023: Quick Fact
+NEET UG Syllabus 2024: Quick Fact

-Before going into a deep discussion of the NEET Physics syllabus, let’s check some quick facts about the NEET 2023 Syllabus below mention table.
+Before going into a deep discussion of the NEET Physics syllabus, let’s check some quick facts about the NEET 2024 Syllabus below mention table.

 Particulars | Details |